-Some plants store carbohydrates in the form of starch, while others store it as sugar.
+Some plants store carbohydrates in the form of starch, while others store them as sugar.
 For example, potatoes and rice have a lot of starch whereas fruits have more sugar.

-Some animals store carbohydrates such as cows, excess glucose from sugars get stored in their bodies in the form of fat.
+Some animals store carbohydrates such as cows, and excess glucose from sugars gets stored in their bodies in the form of fat.
 In fact, when there is too much fat around the cow’s stomach, it starts to look like they are pregnant.

 There is a rare condition where the animal (e.g., cow) will start eating its own body fat and this can lead to death if not treated quickly enough.

 This is because the fat cells around the stomach start increasing in size very quickly and it becomes quite hard for the animal to breathe.
 However, in some cases, the fat cells reduce in size if the animal is placed on a strict diet.

 See Related: Different Types of Trees Around the World

 Why do some animals eat other animals as a source of food?